uw-bionlp/PedSHAC/README.md

 # PedSHAC
-Dataset, annotation guideline and baseline experiments for the PedSHAC corpora, published in the LERC-COLING 2024 paper, 'Extracting Social Determinants of Health from Pediatric Patient Notes Using Large Language Models: Novel Corpus and Methods'.
+Dataset, annotation guideline and baseline experiments for the PedSHAC corpora, published in the LREC-COLING 2024 paper, 'Extracting Social Determinants of Health from Pediatric Patient Notes Using Large Language Models: Novel Corpus and Methods'.

 # Dataset